TwoFivinClimber/TwoFivinClimber/README.md

 ### <div align="center">Hi, I'm Brett Hughes.
 In 2021 I decided to make a career out of my coding hobby and I'm thrilled to be here.</div>

-- I'm currently working on Full Stack development
+- I'm currently working on Full Stack development with React/Next.js and Python/Django

 - In October 2022 my focus will shift to Back End development with Python and Django.